002A/ixora.io/creative_portfolio/custom-computer-keyboard.rst

 I am building a custom keyboard for a woman with Cerebral Palsy.

-This project started at ITP camp this past summer in a class taught by ITP alums Claire Kearney-Volpe and Ben Light.
+This project started at ITP camp this past summer in a class taught by ITP alumni Claire Kearney-Volpe and Ben Light.
 The goal of the class is to build custom keyboards for disabled people who have difficulty using standard keyboards.
 The keyboard is almost complete.

 In the class we met with several members of `United Cerebral Palsy <http://ucp.org/>`_ and discussed their experiences using computer keyboards.
 Traditional keyboards often do not meet the needs of disabled people.
 We talked about ways we could re-design a keyboard to make computers more accessible and meet their usability needs.